zblurx/dploot/README.md

 #### wifi

-The **wifi** command will get any wifi xml configuration file file and decrypt them with `-mkfile FILE` of one or more {GUID}:SHA1, otherwise dploot willdump DPAPI_SYSTEM LSA secret key. in order to decrypt any machine masterkeys, and then decrypt any found encrypted DPAPI private key blob.
+The **wifi** command will get any wifi xml configuration file  and decrypt them with `-mkfile FILE` of one or more {GUID}:SHA1, otherwise dploot will dump DPAPI_SYSTEM LSA secret key. in order to decrypt any machine masterkeys, and then decrypt any found encrypted DPAPI private key blob.

 ```text
 $ dploot wifi -d waza.local -u Administrator -p 'Password!123' 192.168.57.5